SteffenEger/dldh/index.md

    - Asgari and Mofrad.
 Comparing Fifty Natural Languages and Twelve Genetic Languages Using Word Embedding Language Divergence (WELD) as a Quantitative Measure of Language Distance.
 In: Workshop on Multilingual and Cross-lingual Methods in NLP, 2016.
    - Bamman et al. Distributed representations of geographically situated language.
 In ACL 2014.
    - Rama and List.
 An automated framework for fast cognate detection and Bayesian phylogenetic inference in computational historical linguistics.
 In ACL 2019.
    - Cysouw.
 Disentangling geography from genealogy.
 In Peter Auer, Martin Hilpert, Anja Stukenbrock, and Benedikt Szmrecsanyi, editors, Space in Language and Linguistics: Geographical, Interactional, and Cognitive Perspectives.
 2013.
+   - Hu et al. Diachronic Sense Modeling with Deep Contextualized Word Embeddings: An Ecological View.
+In ACL 2019.

 - **Data annotation and how to compute agreement scores**
    - Kiritchenko and Mohammad.
 Capturing Reliable Fine-Grained Sentiment Associations by Crowdsourcing and Best-Worst Scaling.
 In NAACL 2016.